logiczsniper/PrettyPrintingPerfected-Python/README.md

 3. `iterate_nested`
 This determines whether or not the printer will iterate through each nested data structure it finds or completely ignore it and continue.
+4. `capitalize`
+This determines whether or not to the printer will automatically capitalize strings when printed.
-4. `indent`
+5. `indent`
 Changing this only effects the output of a regular print action.
 It determines the indent of the classic pretty printed data structure.
 It defaults to 0, resulting in no indent.

-#### Nested Data Structures
+#### Nested Data Structures (same type)
-If `iterate_nested` is set to `True`(see above), nested data structures are treated as if they are not nested at all; the output will closely resemble the same data structure with no nesting.
+If `iterate_nested` is set to `True`(see above), nested data structures of the same type are treated as if they are not nested at all;
+the output will closely resemble the same data structure with no nesting.
 Here is an example:

 ```python
 # Input